-||Evident, a CPSI Company
+|Evident a CPSI Company

-|Altera Digital Health, a Harris Company
+|Altera Digital Health a Harris Company

-Ambulatory EHRs versus inpatient EHRs
+Ambulatory EHRs vs. inpatient EHRs

 Ambulatory or outpatient EHR systems are designed for use in small physician practices and other outpatient facilities.
 These EHRs are often only used within a single department and have less need for in-house interoperability.

-Why were EHRs adopted in healthcare?
+Why were EHRs adopted into healthcare?